Erneeh/NumGuess/README.md

 # Digit Recognizer 🧠

-A handwritten digit recognizer built from scratch — no ML libraries.
+A  digit recognizer built from scratch — no ML libraries.
 Draw a digit on a 10×10 grid and a neural network predicts what it is.

 Built to understand how neural networks actually work under the hood,